 If you’re looking for the ultimate Samsung Galaxy S10, look no further.
 But if you’ve never been a fan of mammoth smartphone displays, the new Infinity-O display and new One UI software tweak probably aren’t enough to convince you to reconsider.

-• Samsung Galaxy S10 Plus starts from £899 and is available in Prism White, Prism Black, Prism Green, Prism Blue, Ceramic White, and Ceramic Black
+• Samsung Galaxy S10 Plus launched worldwide March 8, 2019.
+Prices start from £899.
+Galaxy S10 Plus ships in Prism White, Prism Black, Prism Green, Prism Blue, Ceramic White, and Ceramic Black